sf105/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 For those, we discuss both the FIRST principles (from the Pragmatic Unit Testing book), as well as the recent Test Desiderata (proposed by Kent Beck)
 * A set of well-known test smells that might emerge in test code.
+* Some tips on how to make tests more readable.
+* What flaky tests are and their possible causes.

 ## The FIRST principles